 Applicants to the Pharm.D. program will provide the Admissions Committee with a personal essay to be written at a designated time, date and location as indicated on the Internal Admissions website.
 In addition two recommendations must be submitted through the Internal Admissions website.
 The recommendations may be from professors, employers, clergy, close family friends and health professionals (pharmacist, dentist, and physician), or others.
-Recommendations from relatives or University of Toledo College of Pharmacy and Pharmaceutical Sciences faculty or staff are not acceptable.
+Recommendations from relatives or University of Toledo CPPS faculty or staff are not acceptable.